bortiznine/Social-Media-Project-API/README.md

 4/14/21:
 Limiter ensured users couldn't react twice or more.
 Used a Vue front-end so we can view backend more easily.
 Vue also makes api more user-friendly.

+4/15/21:
+We included tests to ensure that certain methods are working properly.
 </p>
 <br>
-<h2 span style=color:red>What Went Wrong</h2>
+<h2 style=color:red>What Went Wrong</h2>
 <p>
 4/11/21:
 Cannot fully run the server as we have been getting (Unable to start embedded tomcat).
 We are still missing methods and callbacks to our service class but we hope to see something by end of session today.

 4/12/21:
 Initially Posts and comments were only seen and accessed to the original user. no other posts or comments were able to be displayed to interact with.
 Posts and comments were not displaying username effectively to the comments or posts shown (we could not know who was the submitter.)
-@requestbody was missing in a method for social-media controller causing us issues to display proper information. columns for posts and comments were not organized to be user-friendly.
+@Requestbody was missing in a method for social-media controller causing us issues to display proper information. columns for posts and comments were not organized to be user-friendly.

 4/13/21: